 Under one option, taxpayers would have 15 years to pay the tax.
-However, this would mean that a substantial portion of a property’s operating income (16.5 percent in the example above) would go just toward paying this tax, leaving little to improve and upgrade the property (in addition to paying current-year income and property taxes attributable to the asset).
+However, this would mean that a substantial portion of a property’s operating income (10.8 percent in the example above) would go just toward paying this tax, leaving less to improve and upgrade the property (in addition to paying current-year income and property taxes attributable to the asset).
 This could negatively impact the amount of affordable housing in the marketplace.

 Under a second option, family-owned and operated businesses could defer tax until a property is sold.
 While tax may not be immediately due, the prospect of a significant tax bill upon sale (i.e., the deferred tax plus potential additional taxes incurred after transfer) could deter an heir from making a sale to invest in other assets or multiple heirs who may wish to start new ventures.